Answer Keys

 2 D — designed.
 The only other verb that collocated well with ‘scheme’ is ‘propose’.
 However, it is not used with the preposition ‘to’.

 4 C — exposure.
-Once again, exposure is the sole noun that can be used with ‘to’ preposition that follows it.
+Once again, exposure is the sole noun that can be used with the ‘to’ preposition that follows it.

 5 D — involves.
 Answers A and B do not fit here contextually.
 Answer C could be used if it wasn’t for ‘making’ that follows the gap.